-How to Create Forms that allow File Uploads to Google Drive
+How to Create Forms that Allow File Uploads to Google Drive

 - To stop accepting new responses, go to Publish -> Deploy as web app menu and click the Disable link.

-- If you wish to restrict the forms to users inside your GSuite organization, choose your domain under Who has access to the app in place of Anonymous.
+- If you wish to restrict the forms to users inside your organization, choose your Google Workspace domain under Who has access to the app in place of Anonymous*.*

 File Upload Forms - Compare Plans